Conveniently located to serve San Francisco, Walnut Creek, and the Bay Area, SF

 -Andrew Barnett, MD

 Brow lift, sometimes referred to as an upper face lift, is one of the plastic surgery procedures that can most enhance your appearance.
 The lines that go across your forehead, the deep creases that form between the brow, and the unattractive droop of the eyebrow itself can all be dramatically improved.
+Dr. Andrew Barnett proudly performs this procedure to help patients in San Francisco, CA reclaim their youthful appearance.

 What do you mean by “brow lift”?